phiyan/dotfiles/README.md

 The color scheme used for bash assumes one is using the [Solarized Dark Color Scheme](https://github.com/altercation/solarized)

+Copy gituserconfig.template to gituserconfig.
+Replace Dimitri's name and email with your own.

 Create soft links from your home directory to the resources folder like so:

     ~$ ln -s resources/bash_profile .bash_profile
     ~$ ln -s resources/ackrc .ackrc
     ~$ ln -s resources/gitconfig .gitconfig
+    ~$ ln -s resources/gituserconfig .gituserconfig
     ~$ ln -s resources/inputrc .inputrc
     ~$ ln -s resources/irbrc .irbrc

-Or:
+Or copy all files at once:

     ~$ ln -s resources/create_symlinks.sh resources

-Copy gituserconfig.template to gituserconfig.
-Enter your git information.

 Some of the features
 ====================